 The QuantaVerse solution was used to conduct a lookback analysis that examined transactions for indication of risk observables (such as related entities, economic purpose, adverse media, transaction beneficiaries and more).
 After a complete analysis, the solution was able to clear a staggering 70 percent of false positive alerts.

-QuantaVerse Financial Crime Reports include reputation, monitoring, and intent observables that the bank is using as a point of departure to accelerate their investigative activities.
-For each alert, an FCR helps the bank adjudicate a case in just 15 minutes whereas it might take many hours to complete an investigation without one.
-QuantaVerse FCRs are making it easier and faster for the bank to determine what cases needs to be investigated furthered and suspicious activity reports filed.
+QuantaVerse Financial Crime Investigation Reports include reputation, monitoring, and intent observables that the bank is using as a point of departure to accelerate their investigative activities.
+For each alert, an FCIR helps the bank adjudicate a case in just 15 minutes whereas it might take many hours to complete an investigation without one.
+QuantaVerse FCIRs are making it easier and faster for the bank to determine what cases needs to be investigated furthered and suspicious activity reports filed.

 Editor’s Note: The availability of human investigators was one driver of the bank’s decision to automate their AML investigative process.
 Now that COVID-19 has suddenly made investigative resources scarce, its decision to automate is almost prophetic.
 To that end, QuantaVerse has adapted its technology for financial crime teams that are finding themselves short of investigators during COVID-related stay-at-home orders.